LeyiCui-Angel/LeyiCui-Angel/README.md

 - 🔭 I’m currently working as a research assistant on Temporal Stream Logic in the field of Programming Language <a href="https://github.com/Barnard-PL-Labs">@Barnard PL Labs</a>
 - 🌱 I’m currently learning Computer Vision
-- 👯 I’m looking to collaborate on Programming Language, Software Engineer, and Human-computer Interaction projects
+- 👯 I’m looking to collaborate on Programming Language, Software Engineering, and Human-computer Interaction projects
 - 💬 Ask me about Python, Java, my research, and Game Design
 - 😄 Pronouns: she/her/hers
 - ⚡ Fun fact: My favorite place to go in New York so far is *Lincoln Center*